jafingerhut/clojure-rte/README.md

 sequence whose element is NOT a string.

 A feature which is not yet implemented will alleviate some of this confusion.
-The *type designator* `(not ...)` will represent tye set of all values except those of a designated type.  `(:cat (not String) Long)` (once supported by RTE) will match sequence of length 2 whose second element is a `Long`, and whose first element is a member of the type `(not String)`, i.e., the set of all values which are not strings.
+The *type designator* `(not ...)` will represent the set of all values except those of a designated type.  `(:cat (not String) Long)` (once supported by RTE) will match sequence of length 2 whose second element is a `Long`, and whose first element is a member of the type `(not String)`, i.e., the set of all values which are not strings.

-See section [Not yet implemented](#not-yet-implemented) for more details of the prosed type designator syntax.
+See section [Not yet implemented](#not-yet-implemented) for more details of the proposed type designator syntax.

 ## Hierarchical Sequences